 What I would say though is that on initial power up, on the top power control, I noticed that there is a split second time lag until any air comes through.
 After this though, the hairdryer is super quick to get up to temperature (there's two to choose from, plus a cool shot) and blow dried my hair in no time at all.

 Hair dryers are very much an accessory, rather than a tool, now so when I saw a selection of colours available to choose from it instantly caught my attention.
-I tested the GHD Helios in the ink blue colourway, but it is also available to buy in in mint, white, black and plum.
+I tested the GHD Helios in the ink blue colourway, but it is also available to buy in in mint, white, black, plum and powder pink.
 The varying colours of the plastic shell is also covered in a smooth coating that feels almost like silicone to the touch, which gives it a wonderful, luxurious feel.

 It does have a fairly well balanced design when holding, but what I would say is that it was a little heavier than what I was expecting on initial pick up.
 This is something you do not notice, however, when drying your hair.